Kelly Cutrone

 Kelly Cutrone (born Kelly Blanding; c.
 1965) is an American publicist, television personality and author.

 Early life and career beginnings

 Kelly Cutrone was born and raised in Camillus, New York.
 Cutrone graduated from Syracuse University in 1986, whereupon she moved to New York City.
 She originally worked for publicist Susan Blond for a year; she followed this with a position as director of communications at Spin for Bob Guccione.
 Less than a year later, Cutrone founded the PR firm Cutrone & Weinberg with former Susan Blond intern, Jason Weinberg.
 Their clients included Eartha Kitt and Mark Ronson.

 Cutrone has been married twice.
 At 21, she married artist Ronnie Cutrone, and at 28, actor Jeff Kober.
 Both marriages ended in a divorce.
-Cutrone had a daughter, Ava Cutrone, born in May 2002.
+Cutrone has a daughter.

 People's Revolution

 Having tired of the PR life, Cutrone sold her half of Cutrone & Weinberg to her co-founder and spent a year and a half as a tarot card reader.
 Cutrone founded the fashion PR firm People's Revolution in 1996.

 On September 11, 2002, People's Revolution broke the record for the most shows produced in one day during New York Fashion Week.